cambridge-ceu/csd3/systems/software.md

 One could access databases elsewhere, e.g., at UCSC -- see examples on VEP.

 > There isn't any MySQL cluster running as a general service on CSD3.
 Do you believe your group has something running on a VM hosted on our network possibly?
 If you need a database for your work, running it in your own department and then allowing access to it from CSD3.
-Databases are not suitable candidates to run on a HPC cluster, the resource requirements are different and by definition they need to be running continuously whilst access is required, so wouldn't be run via slurm for example.
+Databases are not suitable candidates to run on a HPC cluster, the resource requirements are different and by definition they need to be running continuously whilst access is required, so wouldn't be run via SLURM for example.

 ## pspp